What is it about?

 Why is it important?

 This research paper offers fresh insights and policy implications into how Cambodia's integration into global and regional trade frameworks, which include the ASEAN in 1999, the WTO in 2004, and the Belt and Road Initiative (BRI) in 2013, has influenced its trade costs over time.
 The findings show that Cambodia’s trade costs have dropped roughly 35.43% since its economic reform in 1993.
-The decline in these costs explained about 56.69% of the country's trade growth.
+The decline in these costs explained about 56.69% of the nation's trade growth.
 This study highlights the significance of infrastructure investments under the BRI, as Cambodia’s average trade costs with the trading partners along the BRI corridors have declined at more than twice the rate observed with the non-BRI trading partners since 2014.
 The findings of the research paper suggest that Cambodia has the potential to optimize its trade growth by focusing on its economic diplomacy strategies with trading partners exhibiting high economic growth and those achieving substantial reductions in trade costs.

 Perspectives

 This study emphasizes the critical role of reducing trade costs in enhancing Cambodia’s global trade competitiveness and export diversification.
 This aligns with the national policy agenda to achieve Cambodia's ambition of attaining upper-middle-income status by 2030 and high-income status by 2050.
+In light of the current backlash against globalization, including the rise of trade protectionism and trade wars (such as the high tariffs imposed globally by the Trump administration), Cambodia should advocate for more openness for international trade and support regional and global efforts to promote trade facilitation between countries or regions.

 Borin Keo